-The focus for Unit 3 is commentaries.
+Unit 3 - Commentaries.
 This unit offers students the opportunity to engage with the social and cultural purposes of art making to produce a unique and cohesive body of work.
 Broad and innovative inquiry includes the conceptualisation and documentation of experiences within contemporary society.
 Students transform ideas and develop concepts using innovative approaches to art making and presentation.
 They document their thinking and working practices, having the flexibility to work across media and art forms.
 Students research artwork providing critical comment on the meaning, purpose and values communicated.
 They examine their own beliefs and consider how the visual arts have reflected and shaped society in different times and places.

-The focus for Unit 4 is points of view.
+Unit 4 - Points of view.
 This unit provides students with the opportunity to identify and explore concepts or issues of personal significance in the presentation of a sustained, articulate and authentic body of work.
 They engage in sustained inquiry, exploring ideas and developing concepts to communicate a personal point of view.
 Students investigate a range of solutions using visual language and document the progressive resolution of thinking and working practices.
 Skills, techniques and processes are combined in the pursuit of new art forms, innovation and personal style.